**An anime lover who loves to complain about certain animes BUt also wants to see the good in every anime SEE THE STRUGGLE

 1. Character Fluctuations

 Usually done by novice writers, but I just found an anime that had this.
 It surprised me.
-And I hated it because I was hyped to watch that anime, and I was waiting for it, only for it to become a whole load of fanservice anime.
+And I hated it because I was hyped to watch that anime after the first 2 episodes, and I was waiting for it to get better, only for it to become a whole load of fanservice anime.
 Damn.
 And yes, it's SAO.
 If you want to introduce a badass character, make sure you write it down on a piece of paper, writers.
 And you know how to progress that character?
 Make the situations more challenging--NOT make him weak in one episode, then badass the next with no context, then weak so you can show the female lead being badass as she saves the male main, and then turn that badass female to a weak ass so you can show the main male as a knight in shining armor.
 Instead of falling in love with Kirito, all I got was confusion.

 It’s like they’re only there to change their characters based on what people would love to see out of them.
 Which is not appealing to me.

 These intense character fluctuations make it seem like characters don't have characters because they change their characters almost every episode and it leaves me confused about their character.
-That is my exactly peeve when I am writing--ONE SHOULD KNOW WHAT CHARACTER YOU WANT YOUR CHARACTER TO BE.
+That is my exact peeve when I am writing--ONE SHOULD KNOW WHAT CHARACTER YOU WANT YOUR CHARACTER TO BE.
 MAKE AN OUTLINE ANIME WRITERS!!
 I could not care less no matter how shitty and unlovable or demonic a character becomes, as long as she/ he HAS character, and it all came from their own reasons (or he/she is just a psycho), then all is good.
 Is that so hard?
+(I mean, Junko Enoshima is a psycho, but she is a great psycho villain.
+Muzan is the worst demon ever, but one of the best written villain that is rotten to the core.
+These are just some examples of the making intentional unlovable characters, BUT with character I was talking about.
+And some people still love them because of their character and broooo that's fine!)

 I can't love a character when he does not have one.
 And if his character "is not meant to be loved" then what is it?
 Why are the writers doing that?
 For world peace?